iApplePro/macOS-Monterey-Patcher/README.md

 Monterey Patcher v0.6
 Brings New Patcher Icons
 # Patcher Progress
+Monterey Patcher 0.7 will be delayed due to additional testing with macOS Monterey 12.0.1 and 12.1 Beta

 Monterey Patcher 0.7 will be releasing soon it is being tested on mcaos Monterey beta 6 - 10

 Monterey Patcher now supports macOS Big Sur and macOS Monterey Beta 2 to Beta 5.
 No User interface.